cpolic/cpolic/README.md

 Curtis Polic

-Tragic Java user with L plates on for C#

-I would call myself proficient in Java, Python, UNIX and some C. Currently learning ASP.NET Core, Blazor, Razor Pages and C#.
+I would call myself proficient in Java, Python, C#, Linux and some C.
 Working towards my dream of an approved pull request on torvalds/linux.

 I can be reached at curtis.polic@gmail.com